Sonobeat History • Today

 In 2017, Sonobeat celebrates it's 50th anniversary with major enhancements to its website.
 In September 2017, Sonobeat reissues a newly-remastered 50th anniversary edition of its first single, A Picture of Me by the Sweetarts.
 It follows up in December with a freshly-remastered 50th anniversary edition of Visions by Lavender Hill Express.
 Both of these 50th anniversary reissues are remastered by Colin Leonard at SING Mastering in Atlanta, Georgia, and are available on all major digital download and streaming platforms worldwide.

-Entering 2018, Sonobeat continues its golden anniversary celebration with the addition of a series of new website features and an ambitious schedule of new digital reissues.
-Among the reissues will be the 50th anniversary editions of Lavender Hill Express' Watch Out! in late June, spectacularly remastered by Colin Leonard of SING Mastering in Atlanta.
+Sonobeat continues its golden anniversary celebration through May 2018 with the addition of a series of new website features.
+Celebrating the beginning of Sonobeat's 51st anniversary, Sonobeat Historical Archives reissues a 50th anniversary digital remaster of Lavender Hill Express' Watch Out! in late June, spectacularly remastered by Colin Leonard of SING Mastering in Atlanta.
 Next up: the 50th anniversary digitally-remastered reissue of Lavender Hill Express' final Sonobeat single, 1968's Outside My Window backed with Silly Rhymes.
 Both will arrive on all the usual digital download and streaming sites worldwide in October.
 The (Sono)beat goes on.

 All available on iTunes and dozens of other digital download and streaming platforms worldwide

 Sweetarts • Austin, TX 1967 • includes 1967's A Picture of Me and Without You (2014)